-ORDERED that, pending further order of the Court, the following apply in this case: (1) the Amended Protective Order
+ORDERED that, pending further order of the Court, the

 1The Court recognizes that issues pertaining to notice of removal and a court's power to enjoin the government from removing a detainee are currently pending before the United States Court of Appeals for the District of Columbia Circuit.
 Nothing in this Order shall be construed as a determination that this Court has the power to enjoin the Government from transferring Petitioners from detention at Guantanamo Bay, Cuba.